Gibtnix/MSIKLM/README.md

 # GENERAL

-The MSI Keyboard Light Manager (MSIKLM) is an easy-to-use tool that allows to configure the SteelSeries keyboards of MSI gaming notebooks with Linux in almost the same way as the SteelSeries Engine can do using Windows.
+The MSI Keyboard Light Manager (MSIKLM) is an easy-to-use tool that allows to configure the SteelSeries keyboards of MSI gaming notebooks with Linux / Unix in almost the same way as the SteelSeries Engine can do using Windows.